-The UC Davis School of Nursing currently offers five programs of graduate study.
-All five programs are led by the Nursing Science and Health-Care Leadership Graduate Group, an interprofessional team of more than 50 faculty members from disciplines including nursing, medicine, health informatics, nutrition, biostatistics, pharmacy, sociology and public health.
+The School of Nursing admitted its first classes in fall 2010.
+Currently, we offer four graduate degree programs led by the Nursing Science and Health-Care Leadership Graduate Group, an interprofessional team of more than 50 faculty members from disciplines including nursing, medicine, health informatics, nutrition, biostatistics, pharmacy, sociology and public health.

 The Nursing Science and Health-Care Leadership Graduate Degree Programs are full-time for all five programs.
 Full-time students at UC Davis enroll in a minimum of 12 units per quarter.
 If students choose to work while going to graduate school, it is essential to have a flexible workplace that can accommodate classes, fieldwork or clinical experiences during the week and some weekends.